-When should my child switch to a booster?
-Is it about their age or their size?
-Can they sit in the front seat yet?
-These are the questions every parent asks, and getting the right answers is essential for your child’s safety.
-The Missouri booster seat laws provide a framework, but real-world situations like carpooling or using different vehicles can add layers of confusion.
-This guide is designed to answer all your questions, from the basics of installation to handling special circumstances.
-We’ll walk you through each stage so you can make informed decisions and drive with peace of mind.
+When can my child switch to a booster seat?
+Is it about age or size?
+And when can they finally sit up front?
+These are the questions every parent asks, and getting the right answers is crucial for your child’s safety.
+The Missouri booster seat laws provide the official rules, but real-world situations like carpooling can make things confusing.
+This guide is here to clear it all up.
+We’ll cover everything from the legal requirements to proper installation, helping you handle any scenario with confidence.
+You’ll know exactly what to do to keep your child safe on every ride.

 Key Takeaways